 Submission deadlines for these applications vary, depending on the award or fellowship.
 These particular scholarships are considered non-renewable and will need to be applied for each cycle.

 The Graduate Engineering Association (GEA) Ambassador Fellowship is a fellowship for current graduate engineering and computer science students who are chosen to assist with the recruitment & retention efforts for the School of Engineering.
 GEA Ambassadors travel to recruitment events and take part in school-wide efforts to present a positive image to current & prospective graduate students.
-Applications for the 2019-2020 academic year will open in March 2019.
-For more information about this fellowship contact our office at firstname.lastname@example.org or 785-864-6208.
-Click here to see a list of all KU GEA Ambassadors.
+For more information about this fellowship contact our office at firstname.lastname@example.org.

 Diversity Program Scholarships

-Please refer to the Diversity, Equity & Inclusion scholarship page for scholarship information.
+Please refer to the Diversity, Equity, Inclusion & Belonging scholarship page for scholarship information.

 Deferment of Scholarships

-Current scholarship recipients may request a deferment of a scholarship for many reasons by contacting their Graduate Coordinator or the Assistant Director for Graduate Academic Services.
+Current scholarship recipients may request a deferment of a scholarship for many reasons by contacting their Graduate Coordinator or the Research and Graduate Programs at email@example.com.
 A few examples of this could be delayed admission due to military, family, personal illness, or extension of an internship opportunity or delayed I-20/Student Visa.